mirpulatov/mnist/README.md

 ### Weights:

-We use scipy function *truncnorm* to initialize the weight by normal distribution.
+We use scipy function *truncnorm* to initialize the weights by normal distribution.

 ### Requirements: